NSRC Industry Day 2012 will be held on April 26th-27th, 2012, with the reception on April 25th.

 communication, networked applications, and large networking

 software systems.
-The NSRC also boasts experts on Internet
+The INSR also boasts experts on Internet

 security, policy, secure operating systems, and access